 Gain – Controls the overall volume of the output sound

 The second row of parameters belongs to an equalizer.
-Additionally, it treats the wet signal only, and it is very useful for shaping the effects frequency response.
+Additionally, it treats the wet signal only, and it is beneficial for shaping the effects frequency response.

-After initial introduction let’s hear this awesome plug-in on two different sounds.
+After the initial introduction, let’s hear this awesome plug-in on two different sounds.
 The first would be an acoustic drum loop and the second a short acoustic guitar riff.

 ~Drum Loop – Unprocessed

 Feel free to download the project here.